Admission

 The following are courses that students will need to complete to fulfill Kapi`olani Community College’s requirements in earning the completion certificate and be eligible for state license and national certification exams.

-Initial tuition is $2,890 (Module One) and $15 (Student Liability Insurance Fee) to be paid in full to begin the program.
+Initial tuition is $2,905 (Module One, Textbook, and Student Liability Insurance) to be paid in full to begin the program.

 *** We reserve the right to cancel the course due to insufficient enrollment or for other reasons.
 All dates, times, and other information may be subject to change with or without prior notice.